Washington State Prevailing Wage and Public Works Regulations

 For current and detailed information, consult the Washington State L&I website and seek advice from professionals familiar with Washington labor laws.

-New York Prevailing Wage FAQs
+Washington Prevailing Wage FAQs

 The prevailing wage is a base pay rate established by State and Federal law to ensure that all construction workers engaged in public works projects are paid adequately for the craft they are working in.
 It is a combination of an hourly pay rate plus fringe benefits.
 Payment of the prevailing wage ensures that contractors will hire qualified workers and the City will therefore receive quality work.

-Q Who is subject to receiving prevailing wages?
+Who is subject to receiving prevailing wages?

-All construction personnel working on a publicly-funded project must receive prevailing wages.
+All construction personnel working on a publicly funded project must receive prevailing wages.

-Q What about apprentices?
+What about apprentices?

 State law requires that apprentices be employed on all public works projects.
 If no apprentices are available or the work is not in an apprenticeable craft, proper documentation must be submitted to indicate this.
 All apprentices must be in a State approved program and must be in an appropriate ratio to the hours worked by the of journeymen present.
 If the project has federal funding, apprentices must be in a federally approved program.